coder/coder/docs/tutorials/best-practices/security-best-practices.md

 ### User authentication

-Configure [OIDC authentication](../../admin/users/oidc-auth.md) against your organization’s Identity Provider (IdP), such as Okta, to allow single-sign on:
+Configure [OIDC authentication](../../admin/users/oidc-auth.md) against your organization’s Identity Provider (IdP), such as Okta, to allow single-sign on.

 1. Enable and require two-factor authentication in your identity provider.
 1. Enable [IdP Sync](../../admin/users/idp-sync.md) to manage users’ roles and